A good place for visitors to Kyoto, to stroll and enjoy seasonal scenery, especially cherry blossoms in spring and autumn leaves.

 Visitors can stroll around the botanical garden while admiring cherry blossom.

-During the cherry blossom season is the most popular time of year to visit the garden.
-People flock to enjoy the beauty of 500 sakura cherry trees in bloom, and the garden opens late to show lit up cherry blossom in evenings.
+The cherry blossom season is the most popular time to visit the Kyoto Botanical Garden.
+Visitors come to admire the 500 cherry trees in full bloom, and in the evenings, the garden stays open late to showcase the beautifully illuminated blossoms.

 kyoto botanical garden sakura